cityiot/CityIoT-platform/README.md

 ### Choosing the database settings (step 2)

 This step involves choosing the main database and the admin user as well as the names of the PostgreSQL databases, usernames for the databases, and the passwords for the users with regards to Grafana, Wirecloud, and CKAN.
 Thus, this step is not absolutely necessary if none of the three services are included in the platform.
-This step can also be skipped if the deployer wants to use the default values for the names and passwords (this is NOT recommended).
+This step can also be skipped if the deployer wants to use the default values for the names and passwords (this is NOT recommended practice).
+Note however, that these usernames and passwords are not the ones used with web applications, those usernames are chosen in the next step (step 3).

 The database settings for the main database, Grafana, Wirecloud, and CKAN can be chosen by editing the files `env/secrets/postgres.env`, `env/secrets/grafana.env`, `env/secrets/wirecloud.env`, and `env/secrets/ckan.env`.
-If these files do not exists yet, they can be created with the default values by running the helper script
+If these files do not exists yet, they can be created with the default values by running the helper script.

 ```bash
 source create_default_files.sh